Nikon Z6 vs Sony A9 II

-Both the Z6 and the A9 II are recent models that are part of the current product line-up.
-The A9 II replaced the earlier Sony A9, while the Z6 does not have a direct predecessor.
+The A9 II is a recent model that features in the current product line-up of Sony.
+In contrast, the Z6 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the Z6 was succeeded by the Nikon Z6 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon Z6 and the Sony A9 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.80x vs 0.78x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.